|Live Christmas Music at the Americana in Glendale, California (Photo credit: Wikipedia)|

 Andrew Bernardin at A Daily Dose of Doubt asks whether he is the only one offended by what he describes as an "involuntary audio bath in dogma."
 No Andrew, you are certainly not alone.
 I'm not sure if "offended" is the best label for how I feel.
 For me, being offended generally includes some element of surprise (i.e., I can't believe they are doing such and such).
 In this situation, I don't have this reaction.
 I expect the pervasive noise pollution each December.
 So what terms would I use to describe by emotional reaction?
-I'm probably somewhere between "annoyed" and "disgusted" when encountering this celebration of ancient superstition.
+I'm probably somewhere between "annoyed" and "disgusted" (depending on the level of blatant Jesus content) when encountering this celebration of ancient superstition.

 Andrew does an excellent job of describing his thought process when the music strikes his ears.
 He tries to reassure himself that the Jesus music comes from an understandable human desire to celebrate tradition.